 Solo exhibitions include Salt Institute For Documentary Studies, Berea college,The Art Museum at The University of Kentucky, The Scott County Arts & Cultural Center and Washington University, Saint Louis.

-Hoskins has been published in national and international publications, including AARP Bulletin, Chicago Magazine, Chicago Tribune, Doubletruck, Enjeux Les Echos (France), Family Circle, Ladies Home Journal, NewScientist, Newsweek, National Geographic Traveler, Open Society Institute Annual Report, Rides, Politico,Psychology Today Preservation, The Wall Street Journal, The Washington Post Instagram, Focus (Germany), Fortune, NZZ Folio (Switzerland), Yaddo's Annual Report, BBC Television and Public Television.
+Hoskins has been published in national and international publications, including AARP Bulletin, Art for Obama, Chicago Magazine, Chicago Tribune, Doubletruck, Enjeux Les Echos (France), Family Circle, Ladies Home Journal, NewScientist, Newsweek, National Geographic Traveler, Open Society Institute Annual Report, Rides, Politico,Psychology Today Preservation, The Wall Street Journal, The Washington Post Instagram, Focus (Germany), Fortune, NZZ Folio (Switzerland), Yaddo's Annual Report, BBC Television and Public Television.
 Sarah was a member of the Black Star Photo Agency from 1998-2005.